mmedum/how_to_kafka/README.md

 With Zookeeper and Kafka running, the producer and consumer is able to run, at the moment both have hardcoded values for establising the connection and subscribing to `test-topic`.

+Try running on producer and multiple consumers, since the consumers run on the same groupid, the message will be split out between the consumers.